 Professor Armstrong received a B.A. from Yale College, summa cum laude, in 2010, an M.P.H. from Yale in 2011 and an M.Sc. in Public Management and Governance from the London School of Economics in 2012.

 She is a native Kentuckian, having grown up in eastern Kentucky.
 Her book, Hill Women: Finding Family and a Way Forward in the Appalachian Mountains was published by Random House in 2020.
 She was elected to Louisville Metro Council's District 8 seat in June 2020.
-Since 2018, she has been Vice Chair of the Kentucky Democratic Party.
+From 2018-2020, she served as the Vice Chair of the Kentucky Democratic Party.